 Attractive parks and public spaces, cycling and walking paths have become more important than ever for the city.

-In summary: the impact of the pandemic has finally led both people and politicians to work for sustainable transformation.
+In summary: the impact of the pandemic has finally led both people and politicians to work towards a sustainable transformation.
 For a true ecological transition.
-Covid has given us, despite the general tragedy, the impetus necessary to create a carbon-free society.
+Covid has given us, despite the general tragedy, the necessary impetus to create a society without carbon emissions.

 Here are five predictions about the direction of this possible, and in many ways desired transformation.